eMagin (NYSEAMERICAN:EMAN) Issues Quarterly Earnings Results

-eMagin (NYSEAMERICAN:EMAN) posted its quarterly earnings results on Friday.
-The semiconductor company reported ($0.05) earnings per share (EPS) for the quarter, RTT News reports. eMagin had a negative net margin of 53.14% and a negative return on equity of 52.28%.
+eMagin (NYSEAMERICAN:EMAN) released its earnings results on Friday.
+The semiconductor company reported ($0.05) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.02) by ($0.03), RTT News reports. eMagin had a negative return on equity of 52.28% and a negative net margin of 53.14%.
+During the same period last year, the company posted ($0.06) EPS.

-In other eMagin news, major shareholder Stillwater Holdings Llc sold 38,550 shares of the stock in a transaction on Thursday, September 16th.
-The shares were sold at an average price of $2.56, for a total transaction of $98,688.00.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, major shareholder Ltd Ginola sold 34,730 shares of the company’s stock in a transaction dated Monday, November 1st.
-The stock was sold at an average price of $2.62, for a total transaction of $90,992.60.
+In other news, major shareholder Ltd Ginola sold 18,630 shares of eMagin stock in a transaction that occurred on Friday, November 5th.
+The stock was sold at an average price of $2.66, for a total value of $49,555.80.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, major shareholder Stillwater Holdings Llc sold 93,826 shares of eMagin stock in a transaction that occurred on Thursday, October 28th.
+The stock was sold at an average price of $2.49, for a total value of $233,626.74.
 The disclosure for this sale can be found here.
-Insiders have sold 231,045 shares of company stock worth $592,302 over the last three months.
-8.94% of the stock is owned by corporate insiders.
+Insiders sold 231,045 shares of company stock valued at $592,302 over the last 90 days.
+Company insiders own 8.94% of the company’s stock.

 About eMagin